keajs/kea-docs/docs/guide/advanced.md

 ### The old way (v1.0 and prior)

-While the "new way" of connecting logic might now seem self-evident, there's actually a lot that's happening under the hood.
+While the "new way" of connecting logic might seem self-evident, there's actually a lot that's happening under the hood.

 Kea's logic is always "lazy", meaning it's not built nor mounted before it's needed.
 In the examples